IHE/ITI.MHDS/index.md

-by containment the information in the `DocumentReference.author`, the `DocumentReference.authenticator`, the `DocumentReference.context.sourcePatientInfo`, and the `DocumentManifest.author`.
+by containment the information in the `DocumentReference.author`, the `DocumentReference.authenticator`, the `DocumentReference.context.sourcePatientInfo`, and the `List.source`.
 This requirement encourages the persisting of the information at the time the document is published.
 This supports lifecycle management that recognizes that these identities change over time, and often become invalid due to individual retirement or other